gokulmInfy/m2x-electric-imp/README.md

 Electric Imp M2X API Client
 ========================

-The Electric Imp client library is used to send/receive data to/from [AT&amp;T's M2X service](https://m2x.att.com/) from an [Electric Imp](http://electricimp.com/) device.
+The Electric Imp client library is used to send/receive data to/from [AT&amp;T's M2X service](https://m2x.att.com/) from an [Electric Imp](http://electricimp.com/) agent.

 If you are new to the Electric Imp platform, it's recommended that you work through the [Getting Started Guide](http://electricimp.com/docs/gettingstarted).